What is Space Automation?

 Job is a defined task consisting of steps.
 The simplest automation script consists of one

-It is a destination target for a deployment script.
-For example, it could be a staging, pre-prod, or production server.
+It is a destination target for a deployment.
+For example, it could be a staging, pre-production, or a production server.